Please send your questions about rules

 Q: Who did all those dinosaurs?

-dinosaurs.
+all the dinosaurs.
 She is incredible at drawing people and animals.
-Angela
+Angela Young designed

-color schemes and executed them in mixed media.
-She is incredible at
+most of the color schemes and executed them in mixed media.
+She is

-bold colors and visual design.
-And you know how little bitty women
+incredible at bold colors and visual design.
+And you know how little

-little bitty hands can have excellent brush control.
-We were fortunate
+bitty women with little bitty hands can have excellent brush control.

 Q: Are there any variations or optional rules?

-two games and then play.
-There can be two copies of the same habitat,
+games and then play.
+There can be two copies of the same habitat, with

-with different dinosaurs in them.
-Up to 12 people can play, but the
+different dinosaurs in them.
+Up to 12 people can play, but the game

-game bogs down a little with more than 8 people unless everybody knows
+bogs down a little with more than 8 people unless everybody knows how

 Q: The game has a Triceratops.
 Didn't we just learn there was no such